bewantbe/GC_clean/README.md

 There are various ways to calculate GC, some are fast, some are more robust to ill-condition problem (but slow and maybe consume a lots memory).

-The calculation of GC usually can be divided into three steps (time domain):
+The calculation of GC usually can be divided into three steps (time domain <a name="gc-step"></a>):

-- Compute [autocorrelation](http://en.wikipedia.org/wiki/Autocorrelation) of input time series.
+1. Compute multivariate [autocorrelation](http://en.wikipedia.org/wiki/Autocorrelation) (also called [correlation function](http://en.wikipedia.org/wiki/Correlation_function)) of input time series.
-- Use the autocorrelation to solve the [vector autoregression](http://en.wikipedia.org/wiki/Vector_autoregression) problem, and get residual variances.
+2. Use the autocorrelation to solve the [vector autoregression](http://en.wikipedia.org/wiki/Vector_autoregression) problem, and get residual variances.
-- Use the residual variances obtained above to calculate GC.
+3. Use the residual variances obtained above to calculate GC.

 Or, in frequency domain it is:

-- Estimate the [spectral density](http://en.wikipedia.org/wiki/Spectral_density_estimation) of input time series.
+1. Estimate the [spectral density](http://en.wikipedia.org/wiki/Spectral_density_estimation) of input time series.
-- Perform the (minimum phase) spectral factorization to get the transfer function and residual variances.
+2. Perform the (minimum phase) spectral factorization to get the transfer function and residual variances.
-- Use the residual variance obtained above to calculate GC.
+3. Use the residual variance obtained above to calculate GC.

 Both time domain and frequency domain method can be used to calculate frequency domain GC.

+Knowing d

 Ill-condition data here is the time series that some variables are highly correlated.
-The data after a low/high/band pass filter could be Ill-conditioned.
+The data after a low/high/band pass filter will be ill-conditioned in general.
 Resampling to the pass band can turn it to "good-condition" problem.

 ### Functions:

-See GCcal/readme_GCcal.txt for details.
+See GCcal/readme_GCcal.txt for details (in Chinese).
 Here list some main functions:

 * Calculate GC in time domain (under `GCcal/`).